 In most cases, food operations cannot be conducted from private residences.

 There are several reasons why it is difficult to approve a home-based business:

 There are exceptions to the home-based business rules which include:

 These businesses have baked foods that do require refrigeration to keep them fresh and free from contamination.
-TCS foods such as red velvet cake with cream cheese frosting, strudel and cheesecakes.
+These include TCS foods such as red velvet cake with cream cheese frosting, strudel and cheesecakes.
 These bakeries are registered and inspected by the Ohio Department of Agriculture.
-For more information and fact sheet follow this link;ODA Food Safely Division.

-These businesses sell fresh unprocessed produce on the same property where the produce is grown (i.e. farm or garden).
-For more information and fact sheet follow this link; ODA Food Safely Division.
+Fresh unprocessed produce is sold by a business on the same property where the produce is grown (farm or garden).

 For more information about licensing requirements: